meitu/MTHawkeye/Readme.md

 [Readme 中文版本](./Readme-cn.md)

-MTHawkeye is a profiling, debugging tools platform for iOS used in Meitu.
+MTHawkeye is profiling, debugging tools for iOS used in Meitu.
 It's designed to help iOS developers improve development productivity and assist in optimizing the App performance.

 During the App product development cycle, we introduced MTHawkeye to help us discover, find, analyze, locate, and solve problems faster.